rdcmcpe/SkyBlockXT/src/SkyBlockXT/Tools/README.md

 # Features in this Folder
 The features and code found on this folder are:

-##SkyLand 0.1
+##SkyTools
-By: TheKillerTacos (TKRT)
+By: @TheKillerTacos

 Functions:
- * Generates many islands in a world
+ * Reset Island
+  * Chest Refill and inventory deletion
+ * Island Protection
+ * Kit(s)
+ * TeamXT - Team up with friends!
+ * SafeTP (AntiTroll Replacement)

 Colaborators: TheKillerTacos

 ##SkyWorld (Mod from EmptyWorld)
-By: alejandroliu
+By: @alejandroliu

 Functions:
- * Creates a EmptyWorld so Skyland can generate Island in there

-Colaboratos: TheKillerTacos
+ * Generates a world With islands and registers them to file for user claiming
+ * MultiWorld Support
+ * Chest Filling

+Colaborators: @TheKillerTacos